Naked and Afraid XL: Episodes

+Results

+Of the twelve participants, only five completed the challenge: Sarah, Gwen, Suzänne and Jon who formed a single team and Bulent alone.

 Season 7 (2021)

 With no food, water, or clothes a group of the best survival experts in the world take on the Atchafalaya Basin, the largest wetland and swamp on the country, located in south-central Louisiana.
 The location is full of murky waters and has predators lurking all over its 7,000 acres vast land.
 The first Naked and Afraid XL challenge where all survivalists attempt 60 days and 60 nights in order to become XL Legends.

 Participants

 The survivalists are divided into 4 teams of 3, in 4 locations: